Official Rules & Regulations

 - In the case of extreme weather/water conditions, Crappie USA reserves the right to postpone or cancel a tournament with the return of entry fees by mail.

-- Start times for events will be announced at seminars prior to the events.
+- To better our events to coincide with daybreak the following changes are implemented: Start times for events will be announced at seminars prior to the events.
 You are responsible for having someone at the seminars to convey start times if you do not attend.
-End time for fishing will remian at 3:00 pm.
+End time for fishing will remain at 3:00 pm.
 Teams may start fishing (line in water) anywhere on the lake at the announced starting time and may continue fishing until 3:00 pm at regular qualifying events.
 Any fishing by a team member before the announced time or after 3:00 pm on the day of the tournament will disqualify the team.

 - One, two or three person team (one boat per team) must stay within 25 feet of each other while fishing.
 Teams must remain in boat while fishing.
 Third partner must be under the age of 16.
 Pole limit applies to three person team.